-Our Lunchtime Talks are always about providing an informal space for people to come and listen (whilst eating their packed lunch), and to have their minds stretched in different directions as they discover others’ practices, projects, disciplines and approaches.
+Our Lunchtime Talks are always about providing an informal space for people to come and listen, equipped with a packed lunch, and to have their minds stretched in different directions as they discover others’ practices, projects, disciplines and approaches.
 It’s 20 minutes ‘talking’ and 20 minutes Q&A/conversation.

-*When we say talk this might be to play, test, brainstorm, hack, talk, discuss.
+*a talk might be time to play, test, brainstorm, hack, or discuss.

-Lunchtime Talks are scheduled in Kaleider’s main studio on the first floor of an old building and is only accessible by stairs.
-We are working hard to improve the accessibility to all workspaces.
-If you are interested in attending Open Fridays or doing a Lunchtime Talk and have specific access needs we would love to hear from you and to talk about how we might be able to accommodate you now or in the future.
+Lunchtime Talks will soon be scheduled in Kaleider’s main studio in our brand new space, more info to come very soon.
+We are working hard to improve the accessibility to all workspaces, if you are interested in attending Open Fridays or doing a Lunchtime Talk and have specific access needs, we would love to hear from you and to talk about how we might be able to accommodate you now or in the future.

 Each Friday is also an Open Friday where you can come and work at Kaleider from 10-4.30pm.
 Find out more here.